History

 2nd October 1890

-The first committee meeting is held.
-Mr John Fell is appointed chairman, standing orders are drafted and approved, accounts are set up and the first precept for 3/64 of 1 penny in the pound raises £3,803 11s 2d.
-A subcommittee is established to draft byelaws.
+The first Committee meeting is held.
+Mr. John Fell is appointed Chair, standing orders are drafted and approved, accounts are set up and the first precept for 3/64 of 1 penny in the pound raises £3,803 11s 2d.
+A Sub-Committee is established to draft byelaws.

 3rd March 1891